Why the US can't send humans to Mars

 "Why Mars?" he asked.
 "Because it is humanity's destiny to strive, to seek, to find.
 And because it is America's destiny to lead."

-NASA's response was the Space Exploration Initiative, an analysis of Bush's space exploration goals, which would cost an estimated $400-$500 billion.
+NASA's response was the Space Exploration Initiative, an analysis of Bush's space-exploration goals, which would cost an estimated $400 billion to $500 billion.

 At that point, Mars was still a long way off.
 The missions weren't expected to begin until after 2010.

-However, according to Sheehan and Bell, a lack of Congressional funding and political support led to the demise of Bush's Martian mission a few years later in 1993.
+But Sheehan and Bell said a lack of congressional funding and political support led to the demise of Bush's Martian mission a few years later in 1993.

 1990s: "Better, faster, cheaper"

 By the 1990s, Mars enthusiasts were dreaming of getting humans there by the end of the millennium.
-Aerospace engineer Robert Zubrin formed the Mars Society, an advocacy group pushing for the planet's exploration and eventually establishing a human settlement there.
+The aerospace engineer Robert Zubrin formed the Mars Society, an advocacy group pushing for the planet's exploration and eventually establishing a human settlement there.

 This decade saw success with the uncrewed Pathfinder and Mars Global Surveyor missions.
 Pathfinder delivered Sojourner, the first operational Mars rover, while MGS sent back incredible images and data from the planet.

-Just a couple of years later, though, NASA lost two more uncrewed spacecraft, the Mars Polar Lander and the Mars Climate Orbiter (MCO).
+Just a couple of years later, though, NASA lost two more uncrewed spacecraft, the Mars Polar Lander and the Mars Climate Orbiter.

 2000s: But first, the moon